walid-chekkouri/Cpp_UE4_Live_3D_Desktop_Wallpaper_Maker/README.md

  This project uses Victory plugin in order to use certain BP nodes.
 Here is the official plugin page: https://github.com/EverNewJoy/VictoryPlugin

- PS: the FPS is dropped due to the memory usage in the project so please share any changes to the code to help improve the performance, all suggestions are welcomed.
+ PS: the FPS is dropped due to the tick function used to update the wallpaper each frame, this is just a prototype for now since the improved version is currently under development.
-Projected initially created in Unreal Engine 4.24
+Project initially created in Unreal Engine 4.24

 ## Contents: